alber70g/ortum/README.md

 Description
 ------------

+> Ortum means "the rise" or "origin" which resonates with the functionality of the library with regards to functional state management

 Ortum is a small framework agnostic, unidirectional state management library.
 It's inspired by the work of André Staltz' on [Profunctor State Optics](https://github.com/staltz/use-profunctor-state)